Reviewed Date: 12/06/2022

-To be classified as a capital asset, a specific item must have a life longer than one year and have significant value.
+To be classified as a capital asset, a specific item must be used in operations, have an initial useful life longer than one year and have significant value.

 The municipal governing body should set the capitalization threshold for all classes of capital assets via resolution or ordinance.